Substance Abuse Frequently Asked Questions

 Hotline Call Center for Alcohol and Drug Abuse

-alcohol and drug abuse and offers alternatives and
+alcohol and drug abuse and the location of treatment

-assistance.
-Staff is on duty 24 hours a day, 7
+centers.
+Staff is on duty 24 hours a day, 7 days a

 By the National Alliance for Tobacco Cessation and its